adrghph/ftp-in-tanzu/README.md

 To overcome these limitations, deploying a standalone HAProxy VM connected to both the workload and frontend networks offers a reliable, flexible, and standards-compliant solution.
 It enables fine-grained port management, session persistence, and full configuration control in line with HAProxy best practices.

-This hybrid design—where standard traffic continues to be handled by the Supervisor-managed HAProxy and protocol-specific traffic is offloaded to a dedicated instance—paves the way for a modular and scalable architecture.
+This hybrid design where standard traffic continues to be handled by the Supervisor-managed HAProxy and protocol-specific traffic is offloaded to a dedicated instance paves the way for a modular and scalable architecture.
 It demonstrates that it is possible to reconcile the constraints of a tightly managed platform with the requirements of more complex protocols, by maintaining control where it truly matters.

 To further enhance this setup, introducing high availability for the standalone HAProxy VM (using Keepalived or a similar solution) would ensure maximum resilience without compromising the flexibility gained.